livepeer/go-livepeer/README.md

 ### Livepeer private Ethereum testnet
 Livepeer is currently only running on a private Ethereum testnet.

 1. Create a geth data directory.
-For example, `mkdir ~/.lpGeth`.
-We recommend creating a new directory even if you already have one, so the Livepeer testing data will be stored separately.
+For example: `mkdir ~/.lpGeth`.
+  * We recommend creating a new directory even if you already have one, so the Livepeer testing data will be stored separately.
-2. Download the genesis json [lptestnet.json](http://eth-testnet.livepeer.org/lptestnet.json) (depending on your geth version, it may complain about 'genesis.number'.
-If encountered, delete the "number" field in the json.)
+2. Download the genesis json [lptestnet.json](http://eth-testnet.livepeer.org/lptestnet.json)
+  * It can be saved anywhere.
+It'll just be used once for the next step
-3. Run `geth init` to initialize your local geth node with testnet genesis block.
+3. Initialize your local geth node with testnet genesis block.
 For example: `geth --datadir ~/.lpGeth init lptestnet.json`
+  * Depending on your geth version, you may see a complaint about 'genesis.number' related to your .json file.
+To fix the issue, delete the "number" field in the json.
 4. Start `geth` with the network id `858585` and the Livepeer testnet bootnode.
 For example: `geth --datadir ~/.lpGeth --networkid 858585 --bootnodes "enode://080ebca2373d15762c29ca8d85ddc848f10a7ffc745f7110cacba4694728325d645292cb512d7168323bd0af1650fca825ff54c8dba20aec8878498fae3ff3c6@18.221.67.74:30303"`

-Now the geth node should be running, and it should soon start downloading blocks.
+  * Now the geth node should be running, and it should soon start downloading blocks.

 ## Running Livepeer